Azure-Samples/azure-postgres-mcp-demo/README.md

     > [!Note]
     >  Use `azd env get-values` command to find the `CONTAINER_APP_NAME` value

 2. If you add new tables to your database, you will have to grant the MCP server permissions to the new tables.
+Make sure you run this command in the **correct database** your tables are located in.

    ```sql
    GRANT SELECT ON my_table TO "<CONTAINER_APP_NAME>";